 Take virtual tours of Philly’s best museums

+Don’t forgo a virtual visit to the Philadelphia Museum of Art where a number of exhibitions are available digitally, like African American Art, Impressionism, and Arts of the Islamic World.
+In addition to online classes and events at the Barnes Foundation, you can book a private virtual tour for an up-close and personalized visit.
+The African American Museum in Philadelphia hosts an online exhibition, Rendering Justice, which uses art to examine mass incarceration.
 If you’ve always wanted to make it out to Chestnut Hill for the Woodmere Art Museum, but never found the time, now’s your chance to get a preview.
-Visit the museum’s online and flick through various paintings, sculptures, and photographs by Philadelphia-area artists like Mary Cassatt.
-The new Violet Oakley Experience will take you through a virtual journey of the artist’s impact on the American Renaissance.
+Visit the museum’s collection online and flick through various paintings, sculptures, and photography.
 If you’re in the mood for something more historical, the Museum of the American Revolution offers a 360-degree virtual museum tour that will bring you back to field trip days.
 Or take a virtual walk through the historic cell blocks of Philly’s famed Eastern State Penitentiary.

 Join a virtual drawing group or film discussion

 FRIEDA for generations, the cafe in Old City known for its social gatherings, is pivoting to a “(re)connecting online” movement via Zoom.
 Check its Facebook page for a schedule of virtual meetings, from drawing groups to conversations in different languages.
-Catch a film discussion of Searching for Sugar Man on April 10, or a watercolor workshop on April 11.
+Hop into a drawing group on Wednesdays or a knitting group on Tuesdays.

 Become an art history expert

 During December and January, the Barnes Foundation will offer a slate of online courses, including one on the life and work of Vincent Van Gogh and another on decadence in art throughout history.
 Other online classes continue through the winter.
 Be sure to register soon and get your flashcards ready.